Drawdown: From Practice to Theory and Back Again: Measuring Drawdown Risk

 Even though, in a given horizon, only a single maximum drawdown is realized along any given path, it is beneficial to consider the distribution from which the maximum drawdown is taken.
 By looking at the maximum drawdown distribution, one can form reasonable expectations about the size and frequency of maximum drawdowns for a given portfolio over a given investment horizon.

-Figure \ref{maxdd_dist} shows (A) the empirical maximum drawdown distribution (for paths of length 125 business) of the daily S\&P 500 time series over the period 1950 to 2013, and (B) the simulated distribution for an idealized Gaussian random variable.
-Both distributions are positively skewed, which implies that very large drawdowns occur less frequently than smaller ones.

-Using Monte Carlo simlations, \cite{Burghardt2003} show that maximum drawdown distributions are highly sensitive to the length of the track record (increases in the length of the track record shift the entire distribution to the right), mean return (for larger mean returns, the distribution is less skewed to the right, since large means tend to produce smaller maximum drawdowns, volatility of returns (higher volatility increases the likelihood of large drawdowns), and data frequency (a drawdown based on longer horizon data would ignore the flash crash).
+Figure \ref{maxdd_dist} shows (A) the empirical maximum drawdown distribution (for paths of length 125 business days) of the daily S\&P 500 time series over the period 1950 to 2013, and (B) the simulated distribution for an idealized Gaussian random variable.
+Both distributions are asymmetric, which implies that very large drawdowns occur less frequently than smaller ones.
+Using Monte Carlo simlations, \cite{Burghardt2003} show that maximum drawdown distributions are highly sensitive to the length of the track record\footnote{The track record is understood as the length of the history of an investment fund since its inception.} (increases in the length of the track record shift the entire distribution to the right), mean return (for larger mean returns, the distribution is less skewed to the right, since large means tend to produce smaller maximum drawdowns, volatility of returns (higher volatility increases the likelihood of large drawdowns), and data frequency (a drawdown based on lower frequency data would ignore the flash crash).

-The tail of the maximum drawdown distribution, from which the likelihood of a drawdown of a given magnitude can be distilled, could be of particular interest in practice.
-Our drawdown risk metric, defined next, is a tail-based risk metric on the maximum drawdown distribution.
+The tail of the maximum drawdown distribution, from which the likelihood of a drawdown of a given magnitude can be distilled, is of particular interest in practice.
+Our drawdown risk metric, defined next, is a tail mean of the maximum drawdown distribution.